 They both represent the pinnacle of Ferrari’s series production cars in their respective eras and they’re here together, not for a showdown or a ‘which one is best’ comparison, but rather a celebration of 12-cylinder Maranello magic.
 And, well, any excuse.

 That, though, hasn’t stopped its maker from essentially developing an entirely new engine for the 812.
 It might look familiar to anyone who knows the F12 but underneath the bonkers aero lurks a very different beast, indeed.
-It does, as you’d expect, exactly what it says on the tin: it’s super fast.
+It is, as you’d expect, super fast.
 I mean eye-wateringly, brutally, pant-wettingly, insanely fast.

 The nomenclature is a return to Ferrari simplicity – eight for 800 horsepower (in metric, at least), 12 for a dozen cylinders.
 In real money that means 789bhp, which is frankly a ludicrous reservoir for anyone to tap into, although it’s par for the course as science and engineering continue to mesh to the point that power is forced into submission by trick aerodynamics and control systems that calculate physical forces in times so short it could be measured in atoms, making adjustments to a car’s composure to keep machine, occupant and bystander in one piece.
 Purists might bemoan the intervention of computers and ‘electronic nannies’ but if you want these sorts of numbers then they’re entirely necessary, even for the most skilled drivers.

 Back when the Testarossa was launched, apart from the beleaguered Countach it had pretty much the entire supercar kingdom stitched up.
 Aston Martin was still hammering its cars together by hand in a big shed and Porsche’s 930 was already getting a bit long in the tooth, despite its hilarious and terrifying power delivery.
 But its performance envelope seems almost quaint when you consider how things have changed in the past 34 years.
-Its engine, a flat-12, displaced 4.9-litres and produced 390bhp, with a healthy 362lb ft of twist.
-Compare these numbers with the 812’s 789 horses and 530lb ft and you’d be forgiven for thinking the old timer would be as exciting to drive as a Ford Focus.
-So in the name of science we’ve gathered together a box fresh Superfast and a 512 TR, currently on sale at Dubai’s Tomini Classics, to see if the slatted masterpiece still offers any thrills worth mentioning.
+Its engine, a flat-12, displaced 4.9-litres and produced 390bhp, with a healthy 490Nm of twist.
+Compare these numbers with the 812’s 789 horses and 718Nm and you’d be forgiven for thinking the old timer would be as exciting to drive as a Ford Focus.
+So in the name of science we’ve gathered together a box fresh Superfast and a later version of the Testarossa, a 512 TR that’s currently being offered for sale at Dubai’s Tomini Classics, to see if the slatted classic still offers any thrills worth mentioning.

 The 512 TR (yes, those letters do stand for what you think) addressed a number of the mechanical issues the Testarossa had been blighted with since birth, namely a much easier-to-use transmission with a single-plate clutch, quicker steering, better brakes and revised dampers for improved handling.
 Most important of all, though, was the slight repositioning of the engine and gearbox, which gave it an improved centre of gravity and generally made it more pleasant to drive.
 As for the engine, it too came in for some tweaks resulting in more power and torque (428bhp and 362lb ft respectively) and better performance with the zero-to-hundred sprint achievable in 4.8 seconds and a top end of 314kph, so it’s hardly a slouch even by today’s standards.

 The engine, as is the norm for Ferrari, looks utterly wonderful – a piece of sculptural art.
 The Testarossa name is literally Italian for ‘redhead’, on account of the crackle red paint applied to the twin cam covers, and it’s steeped in Ferrari folklore, having previously been given to the racing 250, which won the World Sportscar Championship in 1957.
-All sculptural manifolds, tumbling in unison toward the horizontally opposed cylinder heads, it’s a shame to close the slatted engine cover but the visual enticement pales into obscurity once you hear the thing being given a workout.
+All sculptural manifolds, tumbling in unison toward the horizontally opposed cylinder heads, it’s a shame to close the slatted engine cover but the visual enticement pales into obscurity once you hear the thing fire up.

 Inside there’s drama aplenty.
 Where the TR is all functional minimalism, the newcomer looks fussy and over-styled in parts, and the band of contrasting yellow on the dashboard’s leather cladding is horribly reflective in the windscreen.
 The instruments are high tech, TFT displays that would have looked like the product of a wild, sci-fi imagination back when the Testarossa was conceived, and they’re remarkably clear, concise and configurable.
 You can never have too much information at your disposal in a car putting down nearly 800bhp, after all.